Rob--W/cors-anywhere/README.md

 The following options are recognized by both methods:

+* function `getProxyForUrl` - If set, specifies which intermediate proxy to use for a given URL.
+  If the return value is void, a direct request is sent.
+The default implementation is [`proxy-from-env`](https://github.com/Rob--W/proxy-from-env), which respects the standard proxy environment variables (e.g. `https_proxy`, `no_proxy`, etc.).
 * array of strings `originBlacklist` - If set, requests whose origin is listed are blocked.
   Example: `['https://bad.example.com', 'http://bad.example.com']`
 * array of strings `originWhitelist` - If set, requests whose origin is not listed are blocked.